Generalized Virial Identities: Radial Constraints for Solitons, Instantons, and Bounces: Scalar instantons

 The integral form, accounting for the non-vanishing boundary term, reads

 While the simplified virial identity itself fails at $\alpha = -3$ (the boundary term is nonzero), this limiting case clarifies the role of the friction term.

-We computed the bounce numerically for the potential~\eqref{eq:bounce_potential} with $\lambda = 1$, $a = 1$, and $\epsilon = 0.1$.
+We computed the bounce numerically for the potential (3.18) with $\lambda=1$, $a=1$, and $\epsilon=0.1$ using the \texttt{AnyBubble} package~\cite{Masoumi:2016wot}.
 The resulting profile is shown in Figure~\ref{fig:bounce}.
-The bounce action for these parameters is $B \approx 24702$.
+The bounce action for these parameters is $B \approx 24725.2$.
 Table~\ref{tab:bounce} presents the numerical verification of the virial relations across a range of $\alpha$ values.

 The pattern of errors across $\alpha$ shows the radial distribution of numerical inaccuracies.
 The error grows monotonically with $\alpha$, from $0.001\%$ at $\alpha = -2$ to $0.03\%$ at $\alpha = 2$.
 Since large positive $\alpha$ emphasizes the tail while negative $\alpha$ emphasizes the core, this pattern indicates that the numerical errors are concentrated in the asymptotic region rather than at the origin.
 This makes sense: the bounce approaches the false vacuum exponentially as $\rho \to \infty$, and the numerical solution must be truncated at some finite radius $\rho_{\rm max}$.
 In the thin-wall regime (small $\epsilon$), the bubble wall sits at large radius, making accurate resolution of the tail particularly demanding.